-The number of visitors to IRENA websites has also increased significantly, reaching well beyond the mark of 1.1 million users.
-Overall, www.irena.org has generated 3.8 million pageviews, corresponding to an increase of 20% compared to last year.
-Continuity of new formats like interactive stories has encouraged user interaction, thus increasing the time spent on the site.
+The number of visitors to IRENA websites has also increased significantly, reaching well beyond the mark of 1.8 million users.
+Overall, www.irena.org has generated 5.6 million pageviews, corresponding to an increase of 20% compared to last year.
+Continuity of new formats like interactive visual stories encouraged user interaction and grow return visitor rates to establish the website as a reliable knowledge hub for energy transition.
 The peak days in this period were marked by flagship publication launches.
-For example, content related to the Power generation Costs in 2021 report attracted over 51,000 pageviews and almost 9,000 report downloads.
-The report's press release was the second most read IRENA press release of 2022 so far with 19,000 views, with the best performer being the release related to the Hydrogen Factor report, with over 24,000 views.
+For example, content related to WETO 2022 and Power Generation Costs in 2021 report attracted over 55,000 pageviews each, and almost 28,000 and 18,000 report downloads respectively.
+The report's press release was the second most read IRENA press release of 2022 so far with 23,000 views, with the best performer being the release related to the Hydrogen Factor report, with over 25,000 views.

-In 2022, IRENA communications placed a stronger emphasis on storytelling, with seven human impact stories published on the website since the beginning of the year compared to two for the same time period in 2021.
-In terms of social media presence, IRENA has reached 148,659 LinkedIn followers, up from 124,564 followers in January 2022, an increase of 19.3%.
-During the same period in 2021, IRENA saw an increase of 23% in followers.
-Furthermore, IRENA's Twitter account has now 123,935 followers, up from 113,081 followers in January 2022 - an increase of 8.8% - while in 2021 followers had increased 10.7% during the same period.
-Finally, IRENA's Facebook account experienced a slight drop from 464,087 to 460,377 followers since January 2022, a decrease of 0.8%.
-There was a similar decrease of almost 0.96% in Facebook followers during the same period in 2021.
-As such, LinkedIn remains IRENA's fastest-growing social media platform (Figure 14).
-IRENA continues to strengthen its use of short video to promote reports, events and campaigns on social media.
-Most notably, the short video on Renewable Power Generation Costs in 2021 received the highest number of views in its first week, reaching almost 20,000 views on Twitter.
-Dedicated mailing campaigns outside of IRENA's daily Media Brief provide targeted information on IRENA press releases, publications, and events to a pool of 80,115 stakeholders.
-Between January 2022 and August 2022, IRENA has sent 52 press release and event invitation mailings, including to Member Focal Points.
+In 2022, IRENA communications placed a stronger emphasis on storytelling, with eight human impact stories published on the website since the beginning of the year compared to two for the same period in 2021.

+In terms of social media presence, IRENA has reached 158,654 LinkedIn followers, up from 124,564 followers in January 2022, an increase of 27.4%.
+During the same period in 2021, IRENA saw an increase of 2% in followers.
+Furthermore, IRENA's Twitter account has now 126,858 followers, up from 113,081 followers in January 2022 - an increase of 12.2% - while in 2021 followers had increased by 17.8% during the same period.
+Finally, IRENA's Facebook account experienced a slight drop from 468,600 to 464,987 followers since January 2022, an increase of almost 1%.
+There was a similar decrease in Facebook followers during the same period in 2021.
+As such, LinkedIn remains IRENA's fastest-growing social media platform (Figure 18).

+IRENA continues to strengthen its use of short video to promote reports, events, and campaigns on social media.
+Most notably, the short video on Renewable Power Generation Costs in 2021 received the highest number of views among all videos in 2022, reaching almost 21,000 views on Twitter.
+Dedicated mailing campaigns outside of IRENA's daily Media Brief provide targeted information on IRENA press releases, publications, and events to a pool of 80,128 stakeholders.
+Between January and December 2022, IRENA sent 43 press release, 31 event invitations and 12 special edition (COP27) mailings, including to Member Focal Points.
 The mass emails on WETO 2022 resulted in the highest open rate: 57% followed by the Costs report at 54.4%.

-Figure 14: IRENA's Social Media Statistics
+Figure 18: IRENA's Social Media Statistics